Gentoo¶

 Most firmwares can be configured with the path to the image, but the default is

-utility can be used to manage UEFI boot entries.
+The efibootmgr utility can be used to manage UEFI boot entries.
 It is not a

 bootloader, but it rather interacts with the EFI firmware of the system itself.